C. D. Jackson

-Life and career
+Early life and Time Inc.

 Jackson was born in New York City.
-After graduation from Princeton University in 1924, he entered the private sector.
-In 1931, Jackson took a position with Time Inc. In 1940, he was President of the Council for Democracy.
-From 1942 to 1943, he served as special assistant to the Ambassador to Turkey.
-From 1943 to 1945, he served with the OWI.
-From 1944 to 1945 he was Deputy Chief at the Psychological Warfare Division, SHAEF.
+After graduating from Princeton University in 1924, he entered the private sector.
+In 1931 he took a position as Assistant to the President of Time Inc. In 1940 he was President of the Council for Democracy, and from 1942 to 1943, Special Assistant to U.S. Ambassador to Turkey, Laurence Steinhardt.